 - Band Steering: Toggle band steering on or off.

 - 802.11k: This option improves client device roaming performance by providing client devices with a list of selectable neighboring access points and their channels.
+This option is available on Datto Access Point firmware version 6.5.2 and newer.
 For more information, read our Client Device Roaming article.

 - Block LAN Access: This option prevents users on this wireless network from accessing your wired LAN.